CudaText-addons/cuda_fmt/readme/readme.txt

   Runs formatter for current editor file, which has label (1, 2, 3, 4) set.
   These are cross-lexer labels, ie they ignore the current lexer.

+- Minify to separate file:
+  Runs the 'minifier', and puts its output to a separate file filename.min.js (example for JavaScript).
+The ".min" is inserted to get the new filename.
+  What is 'minifier' here?
+It is a usual formatter, which is marked in the formatter's install.inf file, by line "minifier=1".

 - Configure per-lexer labels:
   Allows to assign labels A, B, C, D. Labels allow to use commands "Formatter per-lexer A" ...
 "Formatter per-lexer D" (e.g. via hotkeys).